jMampaey/jMampaey/_posts/2026-01-16-animation-blending.md

 title: "Animation Blending"
 date: 2026-01-15
 ---
-**1716 words**
+**1501 words**

-# Introduction (150-200 words) **74 words**
+# **74 words** Introduction
 [ADD IMPRESSIVE FINAL VIDEO OF PRODUCT]

 This character is simultaneously running 5 different state machines with bone masking, blending between locomotion while playing distinct upper and lower body animations - all powered by a custom animation system built from scratch.
 Building this taught me 3 critical lessons: start simple, separate your concerns and layer your complexity.
 The challenge was designing BlendMotion - a pure animation mathematics library - that could integrate into any C++ game engine without forcing architectural compromises.

-# Why this is hard (and worth doing right) (150-200 words) **190 words**
+# **175 words** Why this is hard (and worth doing right)
 Animation systems are deceptively complex.
 On the surface, they're just "play animation A, blend to Animation B" - But production systems need to handle simultaneous animations across different body parts, smooth transitions between states, dynamic blending based on movement speed, and all of this while maintaining 60fps.
 Get the math wrong and you see pops and jitters.
 Get the architecture wrong and adding new features becomes a nightmare of tangled dependencies.

 I approached this by splitting the problem in two: **BlendMotion** handles pure animation mathematics - skeleton hierarchies, pose blending, bone transformations - with zero engine dependencies. **GameEngine** handles integration - loading assets, managing components, rendering debug visualizations.
 This separation meant I could test BlendMotion independently, swap engines if needed, and reason about each system in isolation.

 The result?
 A system running 5 concurrent state machines with per-bone masking, 2D blend spaces for locomotion, layered upper/lower body animations, and smooth transitions between arbitrary states.
-More importantly: a codebase where adding new animation features doesn't require rewiring the engine, and debugging animation math doesn't mean wading through rendering code.
+More importantly: a codebase where adding features doesn't require rewiring the engine, and debugging math doesn't mean wading through rendering code.

-Here's how I got there, and what I learned along the way.

-# The four lessons I wish I had known before starting (600-900 words)
+# The four lessons I wish I had known before starting

-## Lesson 1: Start Simple - Build the foundation right (200-300 words) **258 words**
+## **256 words** Lesson 1: Start Simple - Build the foundation right
 I didn't start with 5 state machines and bone masking.
 I started with: "Can I load a skeleton and play one animation?"
 That's it.
 No blending, no transitions, no layers - just parse the data. evaluate poses, at time T, and apply transforms to bones.

 This sounds obvious, but it's tempting to architect for the complex system you *want* rather than the simple system you *need first*.
 I've seen projects (including my own earlier attempts) collapse under the weight of premature abstraction - designing for "What if we need 10 blend layers?" before proving you blend 2 poses correctly.